jak stworzyć konceptualizację w terapii poznawczo-behawioralnej

 Comprehensiveness

-• Takes into account all relevant areas:
+• Includes all relevant areas:

 • Current problems.